Transdisciplinary Research Acceleration Grants (TRAG)

 I. Progress report – status of research and progress to date

 II.
 Primary outcomes including any publications, presentations, or portfolios made possible by the award

 III.
 A list of external funding applied for/received as a result of the project and/or new directions developed for the project after TRAG support.

 IV.
 Financial report accounting for how funds were spent

-V. The Office for the Vice Chancellor for Research & Creative Activities and/or TRAG must be credited in any work product resulting from this funding
+V. The UCLA Office for Research & Creative Activities and the Transdisciplinary Research Acceleration Grants program must be credited in any work product resulting from this funding

 For questions regarding the program, please contact Kathleen Sprunger at [email protected].